liefkeannabelle/61040-portfolio/assignments/assignment2.md

         requires : task has dependency in its set of Dependencies effects : dependency is removed from task's set of Dependencies and the corresponding Dependency is deleted from depTask's set of Dependencies
 ```
 ```
-concept ToDoList[Status]
+concept ListCreation
-purpose allow for tasks to be selected as "to-do" and formatted in a list given their dependencies principle users can select tasks from their task bank to add to their current to-do list state
+purpose allow for grouping of tasks into lists, subsets of the task bank principle users can create a to-do list, select tasks from their task bank to add to it, and set a default ordering of the tasks according to their dependencies state
     a set of Lists with
         a title String
         a set of ListItems with
             a task Task
-            a taskStatus Status
             an orderNumber Number
         an itemCount Number
 actions